cusma/d-asa/docs/regulations.md

 > or manually (based on the decision of a trustee).

 The *default* status **MAY** be set with the **OPTIONAL** `set_default_status` method.

+> 📎 **EXAMPLE**
+>
+> A D-ASA coupon payment is triggered on due date, but there is not enough liquidity
+> to pay all the investors.
+The D-ASA contract automatically enters in default immediately.

+> 📎 **EXAMPLE**
+>
+> A D-ASA coupon payment is triggered on due date, but there is not enough liquidity
+> to pay all the investors.
+The D-ASA program increments a failed payments counter
+> and waits 3 hours to retry.
+If the D-ASA has three failed payments in a row, then
+> the contract automatically enters in default.

+> 📎 **EXAMPLE**
+>
+> A D-ASA coupon payment is triggered on due date, but there is not enough liquidity
+> to pay all the investors.
+The D-ASA contract relies on a trustee to call the default.